$0 Pennsylvania Foster Care Quick-Start Checklist

 Cost and Payment

-The current cost for Act 114 fingerprint processing through IdentoGO for Pennsylvania foster parent applicants is $22 to $27, depending on the specific service and any applicable fees at the time of scheduling.
-You pay at the time of your appointment.
+The current cost listed by Pennsylvania DHS for Act 114 fingerprint processing for foster/adoptive parent applicants is $24.95; the DHS page lists an increase to $27.95 effective October 1, 2026.
+You pay at the time of registration or your appointment.

 If multiple adults in your household need clearances, each person pays separately.
-A couple both applying would pay approximately $44–$54 combined for their Act 114 clearances.
+Two foster parent applicants would pay $49.90 combined at the current listed rate, or $55.90 after the listed October 1, 2026 increase.

 Processing Time: Plan for Two to Six Weeks